nod-ai/SHARK-TestSuite/e2eshark/README.md

                            has torch.linear followed by torch.relu and optionally repeated a few times
  - Framework/models: This has full model test.
 Since this is full model test, you may need necesary permsisions to download a model such as for llama2 you will need hugging face token.
-You should run 'huggingface-cli login' and enter the HF token before launching the run.py.
+You can either run 'huggingface-cli login' and enter the HF token before launching the run.py or set an environment variable named HF_TOKEN or provide it as "HF_TOKEN='token' python run.py 'options'"
  - gold/passed.txt : This has list of tests that are passing as of today.
 If your check-in increases passing tests, please update this.
 After your changes in torch MLIR or IREE, run all the tests upto inference and make sure that your are passing at least